 Seeking Perfection this Christmas

-Each year the Hallmark channel comes up with several new Christmas movies and I, like many, look forwards to see what delights they will come up with.
+Each year the Hallmark channel comes up with several new Christmas movies and I, like many, look forwards to see what festive delights they will come up with.
 It is no surprise that whilst some of those Christmas movies are wonderfully touching experiences others are lighter, almost throw away comedies which whilst entertaining are the sort of Christmas movies which come next year you won't be too bothered as to whether you watch them again or not.
-"Christmas List" is one of those movies as whilst fun and full of the wonderful Christmas decorated sets which fill Hallmark movies it doesn't have that heart touching warming part or uniqueness to make it memorable.
+"Christmas List" is one of those movies as whilst fun and full of the wonderful Christmas decorated sets which fill Hallmark movies it doesn't have that heart warming touching part or uniqueness to make it memorable.

 What this all boils down to is that "Christmas List" is certainly a fun Christmas movie with a lot of comedy whilst it also has a message when it comes to not worrying about perfection.
 But for me this isn't one of those classic Hallmark Christmas movies which you look forward to watching each year.